Frequently asked questions

 Australian citizens and permanent residents and those exempt from the new entry restrictions are still subject to a compulsory 14-day self-quarantine period, regardless of where they are travelling from.

-The circumstances surrounding the coronavirus (COVID-19) pandemic are developing quickly.
-We are monitoring the situation carefully and will be responding accordingly to protect the health of our community.
-Unfortunately, this may require us to change some of our plans at short notice.
+Events are proceeding on campus, however each event needs approval before proceedings.
+All events must comply with the Queensland Government COVID Safe Events Checklist requirements.
+As circumstances surrounding the coronavirus (COVID-19) pandemic develop quickly, we continually monitor all event details and will respond accordingly should circumstances change at any time in order to protect the health of our event attendees and community.
+Unfortunately, this may require us to change some events plans at short notice.
 In those circumstances, we will do our very best to keep everybody who is impacted fully informed.

-The University has reviewed all of its major events and we have no University gatherings scheduled that fall outside of the Government guidelines.
+The University continually review all of its major events and we will host events where possible and in compliance with the Government guidelines.

 Please contact the event organiser if you have questions.